xrise-dev/guzzle-advanced-throttle/README.md

 ##### `array` (default)

-Works out of the box.
-However it `does not persist` anything.
-This one will only work within the same scope.
+This adapter works out of the box.
+However, it `does not persist` anything.
+This one only works within the same scope.
 It's set as a default because it doesn't need extra configuration.

 The recommended adapter is the `laravel` one.